henrikbjorn/GravatarBundle/README.markdown

               );
           }

-  3. Configure the `gravatar` service and helper in your config:
+  3. Configure the `gravatar` service, templating helper and Twig extension in your config:

           # application/config/config.yml
           gravatar.config: ~